 Burning Mouth Success Stories

+How did I get into treating Burning Mouth Syndrome?
 I did not start off treating Burning Mouth Syndrome.
 In fact, until about 15 years ago, I had never heard of the disease.
-Very early on, I treated a woman who was a fitness professional.
+Very early on in my work as a functional medicine doctor, I treated a woman who was a fitness professional.
 She came to see me because she was having typical menopausal symptoms of hot flashes, mood problems, weight gain–all the usual things that we see in this age group of women.
 After being on our hormone restoration and balancing program for two months, she left this testimonial on my website.

 “I went on a mission.”
-I wanted to find out Burning Mouth Syndrome is.
+I wanted to find out what Burning Mouth Syndrome is.

 She said, “I’ve noticed increased muscle definition.
 After two months on my hormone program, I’m sleeping better.
 My burning tongue is not nearly as bad.
 My mood swings are not as intense, and I feel great.”